rucio/documentation/docs/operator/k8s_guide.md

 - The db secret is being mounted on `config.database.default` in order to allow the user to correctly access it.
 - `hostcert.pem`, `hostkey.pem` and `ca.pem` are automatically detected, so they don't need to be mounted.
 Nevertheless, the corresponding secrets must be created (see next sections).
 - The GridCA cert is needed to verify all the other certs.
 Please look at this [git commit](https://gitlab.cern.ch/rucio-it/flux-compass/-/commit/688da7285833dafd1bbe25469f35c6059d7af24f) used to set the `GridCA` file in `/etc/grid-security/certificate`.
-  - Together with this, is also necessary to setup the correspoding variable `RUCIO_CA_PATH`
+  - Together with this, is also necessary to setup the corresponding variable `RUCIO_CA_PATH`
 - The `RUCIO_SSL_PROTOCOL` variable must be explicitly set.

 Please notice that in order to have LBs produced, ***the Helm chart must be applied***.